KRW to JPY in 2026: a Korean tourist's quick guide to Japan money

 Is Shin-Okubo really the best place for KRW exchange?

 On most days, yes — the dual demand from Korean residents and Korean tourists keeps spreads tight.
-Shinjuku and Ginza are competitive but Shin-Okubo often edges them by 0.1–0.3 %.
+Shinjuku and Ginza are competitive but Shin-Okubo often edges them slightly — confirm on the live rate, since the day-to-day order changes.

 Do Tokyo shops accept torn or marked KRW notes?